TristanFJ/moody-kittens/readme.md

 - A Kitten's name and mood must be visible for the user
 - A custom Google Font must be added
 - Kittens are visible when the page reloads
-- A Kitten's mood must affect visually the apperance of the kitten
+- A Kitten's mood must affect visually the appearance of the kitten

 #### Functionality